All Episodes

 Like Hispanics were the least racially identified group, as I recall.

-But you just were kind of primitive about race.
+And they thought we were kind of primitive about race.

 Because to be Latino, you can be black, white, whatever Peruvian, Japanese, as long as you speak Spanish and you have this culture.

-So they were very critical of this American, like I'm black, I'm white, I'm Japanese absolutism.
+So they were very critical of this American, like, I'm black, I'm white, I'm Japanese absolutism.

 So everyone, everyone has these biases.

-So anyway, the the basic claim, I guess you could say, was wrong to the extent it was anything.
+So anyway, the basic claim, I guess you could say, was wrong to the extent it was anything.

 This was not unique to whites.